The 20 Best Beta Thalassemia Doctors Near Me in Austin, TX

 Offers Telehealth

-Diaa Osman is a Hematologist Oncology specialist and an Oncologist in Austin, Texas.
+Diaa Osman is an Internal Medicine provider in Austin, Texas.
 Dr. Osman is rated as an Experienced provider by MediFind in the treatment of Beta Thalassemia.
 His top areas of expertise are Mast Cell Activation Syndrome (MCAS), Dehydration, Familial Colorectal Cancer, Iron Deficiency Anemia, and Bone Marrow Aspiration.
-Dr. Osman is currently accepting new patients.

 Experienced in Beta Thalassemia